davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.superCircleDrawer/index.md

 - It's be nice to make the circles re-appear after you erased them.
 Write a `drawCircles()` method that takes no arguments, and causes all of the circles in the ArrayList collection to be drawn on the canvas.

 - A method called `removeSmallest()` that takes no inputs.
-This method identifies the smallest circle in the collection and removes it (don't forget to erase it from the canvas first!).
-In the case of a tie, just remove any one of them.
+This method identifies the smallest circle in the collection and removes it from the list (don't forget to erase it from the canvas first!).
+In the case of a tie, just remove either of them.

 - A method called `replace(..)` that takes two Circle inputs, `c1` and `c2`.
 This method should search for `c1` in the collection, and replace it with the circle `c2` in its place.
-You will want to look into the `indexOf()` and the `set(..)` methods for `ArrayLists`.
 Don't forget to erase `c1` off the canvas before replacing it!
 If `c1` doesn't exist, then no action shall be taken.

+  - You will want to look into the `indexOf(..)` and the `set(..)` methods for `ArrayLists`.

 - A method called `replaceLargest(..)` that takes as argument a circle object.
 This method identifies the largest circle in the collection and replaces it with the given circle in its place.
 In the event of a tie, you are to only replace any one of them.
 You are reminded to re-use any relevant methods to minimize code duplication.